sergiodxa/remix-auth/CONTRIBUTING.md

 ## Setup

-Create an environment variable called `REMIX_TOKEN` with your [Remix install token](https://remix.run/dashboard).
+Run `bun install` to install the dependencies.

-Run `npm install` to install the dependencies.
+Run the tests with `bun test`.

-Run the tests with `npm run test`.
+Run the code quality checker with `bun run quality`.

-Run the linter with `npm run lint`.
+Run the typechecker with `bun run typecheck`.

-Run the typechecker with `npm run typecheck`.
+Run the exports checker with `bun run exports`.

 ## Create a Strategy